DebeshJha/opendatasets/README.md

-# Open datasets for reproducible research and method development
+# Open datasets for reproducible machine learning research
 Free datasets for open research, and development

 **kvasir-SEG** (https://datasets.simula.no/kvasir-seg/)